ihornak/Stochastic-model-of-T-cell-repositioning-two-IS/README.md

 ## Build process

 CMake is our build system.
 You most likely need to configure the build according to your system specifics.
+Basic can be done by placing both folders in the build directory.

+$ cd build_directory
+$ cmake two_IS_source_code/ -DCMAKE_BUILD_TYPE="" .
+$ make